Winnipeg Art Gallery presses on with plans for Inuit Art Centre

 As if to show its determination to make the WAG a global centre for Indigenous art, the gallery recently opened a major group exhibition called Insurgence/Resurgence.
 The show includes work by 30 artists from across Canada.

-Curators Jaimie Isaac (WAG curator of Indigenous and Contemporary Art) and Julie Nagam (chair of the History of Indigenous Art in North America at the WAG and the University of Manitoba) have assembled a broad and powerful collection of works in many media.
+Curators Jaimie Isaac (WAG curator of Indigenous and Contemporary Art) and Julie Nagam (chair of the History of Indigenous Art in North America at the WAG and the University of Winnipeg) have assembled a broad and powerful collection of works in many media.
 Some, such as the dark monoliths of Scott Benesiinaabandan's Animikiikaa 10/97, create holistic imaginative spaces that seem to challenge the tendency of European-style museums to situate art works in neutral, vault-like environments.

 Several pieces relate to the land and its dynamic role in Indigenous cultures, as well as to its more passive position in non-Indigenous society, as something to be subdued or exploited.
 Heather Campbell's Methylmercury, an ink drawing on paper, is a shockingly blunt depiction of the quasi-sexual violation of the Earth and its waters at Campbell's territory near Muskrat Falls in Labrador.